-Each year the IAEL publishes a book focussing on a topic of interest in the field of entertainment law and business.
+Each year the IAEL publishes a book focussing on a topic of interest in the field of entertainment. media and technology law and business.
 Copies can be obtained from Jeff Liebenson, IAEL President or Duncan Calow, IAEL General Secretary.
-You can also contact us via directly from the website or visit us at MIDEM or some of the other events shown on the Events and News pages during the year.
+You can also contact us directly from the website or visit us at MIDEM or some of the other events shown on the Events and News pages during the year.

 Building Your Artist’s Brand as a Business explores the trading of intellectual property assets and how to best protect artists’ rights in connection with brand building.
 The concept of branding, what used to be viewed by an artist as “selling out,” has now become the norm and quite possibly the necessity for maintaining a successful music career.
 Building Your Artist’s Brand as a Business covers the copyright, trademark and publicity rights surrounding an artist’s music, performances, public appearances, name and image and how to manage these assets to help build a long term career and monetize an artist’s brand.
 This is what the book seeks to explain.